MG08 Series Specifications

 Can you recover data from an MG08 without opening the helium seal?

 If the failure is firmware corruption, translator module damage, or a PCB fault, yes.
 PC-3000 accesses the service area and firmware through the SATA interface without breaking the seal.
-Firmware-only recovery costs $900 for helium drives.
-If the failure is mechanical (head crash, seized motor, helium leak), physical intervention in a 0.02 micron ULPA-filtered clean bench is required, and the pricing moves to $3,000 plus helium refill ($400-$800) and donor drive cost.
+Firmware-only recovery for helium drives is $900–$1,200.
+If the failure is mechanical (head crash, seized motor, helium leak), physical intervention in a 0.02 micron ULPA-filtered clean bench is required, and the pricing moves to $3,000–$4,500.
+Helium cost: $400-$800 additional for head swap and surface damage tiers.
+This covers the helium refill required after opening the sealed chamber.

 What happens if the helium leaks out of an MG08?